tomas/exoterm/README.md

 But I hear that [foot](https://codeberg.org/dnkl/foot) is pretty lightweight and minimal. ;)

+## Why does the font look so crisp?

+Such wow, right?
+It's because I am using a bitmap (aka 'pixel') font.

+That one in particular is Terminus.
+You can see more of them [here](https://pixelfonts.org).

 ## Download/Install

-No binary packages available at the moment.
-But you can build it in a second or two.
+Good question.
+I don't provide binary packages at the moment, but you can build it in a second or two.

 ## How to build